uprighted-learners/unit-6-robot-warehouse/readme.md

 Copy the connection string provided.
 This string contains the necessary information to connect your application to the MongoDB Atlas cluster.

 ### Step 5: Connect Your Application
-To access our database on replit, we will need to add our connections string to our secret keys, in VScode, we do this in our .env files
+To access our database, we will need to add our connections string to our secret keys, in VScode, we do this in our .env files

 ### Example connection string (replace `<username>`, `<password>`, and `<clustername>` with your actual credentials)
 `mongodb+srv://<username>:<password>@<clustername>.mongodb.net/<dbname>`